-And, it is through this work of tending the garden – so beautifully illustrated in the teachings of our Native Elders, Jesus of Nazareth and all our great Prophets that we are healed and begin to reconnect with one another and our Creator.
+And, it is through this work of tending the garden – so beautifully illustrated in the teachings of Jesus, our Elders, and all our great Prophets that we are healed and begin to reconnect with one another and our Creator.

 My prayer is that all the people of my generation who are still sleeping will find the spark they need to come back to the Red Road.
 Our youth, our children are hungry for the leadership of Elders, and it is our responsibility to guide them into the future.